torvalds/linux/Documentation/firmware-guide/acpi/apei/einj.rst

   # cd /sys/kernel/debug/apei/einj
   # cat available_error_type		# See which errors can be injected
-  0x00000002	Processor Uncorrectable non-fatal 0x00000008	Memory Correctable
+  0x00000002	Processor Uncorrectable yesn-fatal 0x00000008	Memory Correctable
-  0x00000010	Memory Uncorrectable non-fatal
+  0x00000010	Memory Uncorrectable yesn-fatal
   # echo 0x12345000 > param1		# Set memory address for injection
   # echo $((-1 << 12)) > param2		# Mask 0xfffffffffffff000 - anywhere in this page
   # echo 0x8 > error_type			# Choose correctable memory error
-  # echo 1 > error_inject			# Inject now
+  # echo 1 > error_inject			# Inject yesw

 You should see something like this in dmesg::